Norwest

 Norwest features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-In Norwest, as per the latest Census evaluation, 38.1% of dwellings were houses while 61.9% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This is in contrast to Sydney metropolitan area's dwelling composition which was 55.9% houses and 44.1% other dwellings.
-Home ownership in Norwest stood at 29.4%, similar to Sydney metro's level.
-The remaining dwellings were either mortgaged (28.9%) or rented (41.7%).
-The median monthly mortgage repayment in the area was $2,823, higher than the Sydney metro average of $2,427.
-Meanwhile, the median weekly rent figure in Norwest was $579, compared to Sydney metro's $470.
-Nationally, Norwest's median monthly mortgage repayments were significantly higher at $2,823 compared to the Australian average of $1,863.
-Similarly, rents in Norwest were substantially above the national figure of $375 at $579.
+In Norwest, as recorded in the latest Census, 38.1% of dwellings were houses while 61.9% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Sydney metropolitan area had 55.9% houses and 44.1% other dwellings.
+Home ownership in Norwest was at 29.4%, similar to Sydney metro's level, with the remaining dwellings either mortgaged (28.9%) or rented (41.7%).
+The median monthly mortgage repayment in Norwest was $2,823, higher than Sydney metro's average of $2,427.
+The median weekly rent figure in Norwest was recorded at $579, compared to Sydney metro's $470.
+Nationally, Norwest's median monthly mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing